|Enjoy the varied environment on the Heaphy Track|

 As with the flora, the habitat diversity also means a large variety of bird life.
 Among the more common birds which may be seen are robin, tomtit, brown creeper, pigeon, rifleman, bellbird, tui and pipit.
 Also quite commonly seen are kaka, kakariki, kea and weka.

 The more rare birds to be seen include fernbird, falcon and blue duck.
 Moreporks are frequently heard at night.
-Great spotted kiwi are commonly heard in the evenings across the Gouland Downs and sometimes in the western lowlands.
+The nocturnal great spotted kiwi are commonly heard in the evenings across the Gouland Downs and sometimes in the western lowlands.
 They are rarely seen however.

 |These giant Powelliphanta, canivorous New Zealand snails, are distinctive to the Tasman region.|